-Repayment of all Federal Direct Loans typically begins six months after a student graduates, withdraws, or drops below half-time enrollment.
+Repayment of all Federal Direct Loans typically begins six months after a student graduates, withdraws, or drops below 6 credit hours.
 This period of time is called a grace period.
 Students are granted one grace period.
 Students may have longer than six months if they are on active duty in the military.

 We've partnered with Inceptia to answer all of your student loan repayment questions.
 Inceptia, a division of National Student Loan Program (NSLP), is a nonprofit organization providing expertise in higher education access, student loan repayment, analytics, default prevention, financial education and verification.
 Inceptia educates students on how to pay for college, guides borrowers through loan repayment counseling, and provides default prevention strategies and services to schools.
 You can reach an Inceptia counselor at 855-471-1614.